XxnittanixX/open-wm/README.md

 # Windows 10 Virtual Desktop Enhancer

+a continuation of recreating the archraft desktop in windows 11 :) i might have alot of fun  because i can add so many features!!!!!!!!!!!!!!!!!.

 **Warning:** I am officially no longer maintaining this project due to lack of time and interest.
 Thanks for using it and for all of your work towards helping me improve it. -sdias

 ## Introduction